Top 10 Reasons Not to Be Scared of Mice!

-If you learn to see mice through different eyes - i.e. my eyes -, then your fear is sure to quickly subside.
+If you learn to see mice through different eyes—i.e., my eyes—then your fear is sure to quickly subside.

-A Word About Mouse Infestations
+Caveat: Mouse Infestations

 It goes without saying that infestations can be devastating.
 Mice, by nature, need to gnaw on things to prevent their teeth from becoming overgrown.
 Of course, they do not have the intention of destroying family heirlooms when doing so; mice are, sadly, oblivious to the damage they are causing, simply following their instinctual nature, just as humans are following their instincts by going to the fridge to find food when hungry.

-So, my question to you is this: is it really the mice themselves that you are afraid of?
+So, my question to you is this: Is it really the mice themselves that you are afraid of?
 Or could it be that you are directing the fear of losing your heirlooms, your possessions and any other items of sentimental or financial value onto the mice themselves?
 To put it another way, if you had an ant infestation that was having a similar effect on your possessions, perhaps you would also claim to be afraid of the ants, whereby your true fear lies in the fact that they are stripping you of the things you love.